What is Beckwith-Wiedemann syndrome?

-It is important for doctors to find out the specific genetic mutation involved, since that affects the specific increase of tumor risk and the appropriate monitoring schedule.
+It is important for doctors to find out the specific genetic mutation involved, since that affects the specific increase of the type of tumor and the appropriate monitoring schedule.

 How is BWS inherited?

 The 10% to 15% of BWS that is inherited follows an autosomal dominant inheritance pattern.
-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-In autosomal dominant inheritance, a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+In autosomal dominant inheritance, a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 How common is BWS?

 BWS has been found across different population groups.
-Approximately one in 13,700 people have BWS.
+Approximately 1 in 13,700 people have BWS.
 Some researchers believe this number could be an underestimate.